jes252/Article_Scraper/README.md

-# Article_Scraper
-A scaper using agentops and firecrawler to help generate article summaries for a blogs.

-Certainly!
-Below is a `README.md` file for your project:

----

-# Web Scraping and HTML Conversion Script
+# Web Scraping and HTML Conversion for Articles

 This project provides a Python script for scraping web pages, processing the scraped data, and converting the results into a formatted HTML output.
 The script uses the `Firecrawl`, `OpenAI`, and `AgentOps` APIs to extract data, format it, and track the process.